 Smaller scale plazas and open spaces accessible to the public are encouraged adjacent to the new development.
 Special attention should be paid to designing physical and visual connections to larger the public realm seeded by the new network of sidewalks, open spaces, and pathways proposed in the plan.
-These neighborhood open spaces should also relate to privately-developed social spaces, such as lobbies and ground floor retail that serve as shared public spaces, but offered through private investment and management.
+These neighborhood open spaces should also relate to privatelydeveloped social spaces, such as lobbies and ground floor retail that serve as shared public spaces, but offered through private investment and management.

-Figure 82.
-Conceptual drawing of "Linear Open Space" along future extension of Ellery Street (new)
+Figure 77.
+Conceptual drawing of "Linear Open Space" along future Ellery Street (New)

-Figure 83.
-Conceptual drawing of active "Large Open Space."
-The programming and location will be decided by the Boston Parks and Recreation Department through a community process.
+Figure 78.
+Conceptual drawing of active "Large Open Space"